steiflab/Ouroboros/OuriGAMi/OuriGAMi_LM.md

 ## Get gene score (optional)

-Rather than running GAM model gene expression vs pseudotime, we can run gene set score vs pseudotime.
+Rather than running linear model gene expression vs pseudotime, we can run gene set score vs pseudotime.
 This will require named list where name is gene set name and vector is gene name.
 Set HVG = 0 and n_hvg = 0